-Last updated in October 2013
+Last updated in March 2017

-Germany’s principal exports to Armenia were motor vehicles, machinery, chemicals and electrical goods and its main imports from Armenia were iron, steel, copper, molybdenum and other metals as well as textiles.
+Germany’s principal exports to Armenia were motor vehicles, machinery, chemicals and electrical engineering products.
+Its main imports from Armenia were iron, steel, copper, molybdenum and other metals, as well as textiles.

 In terms of development cooperation, Germany is the major bilateral donor to Armenia, alongside the United States.
 At the intergovernmental negotiations on development cooperation held in November 2016, Germany pledged up to 54 million euros for financial cooperation.
 In addition, new funding was made available in 2014 for regional projects in which Armenia is involved.
 A total of up to 21 million euros is being provided within the framework of technical cooperation and up to a million euros in financial cooperation for regional projects.

 Since 2010, official German development cooperation with the Southern Caucasus region (Armenia, Azerbaijan and Georgia) has been conducted exclusively through regional programmes under the Federal Government’s Caucasus Initiative.
 The Caucasus Initiative priorities are sustainable economic development, energy, the environment, developing democracy and the rule of law and strengthening local administration.